 - Ease of use.
-The easier the machine is to learn, the more you are going to enjoy gettting started.
-If you are a beginner, don’t buy the most complicated and fancy looking machine.
+The easier the machine is to learn, the more you are going to enjoy getting started.
+If you are a beginner, don’t buy the most complicated and fancy looking machine otherwise you will get frustrated and give up before you even get started.
 Start off small.

 - Price of parts.
 Some machines have parts that are sold separately, and you should make sure that you can afford these, should you want to upgrade your machine at a later date.